 Choosing and using sheer curtains

 Sheer curtains are often overlooked as a window furnishing but they’re really rather versatile.
 Light and airy, they’re highly functional with the ability to filter and diffuse light during the day while retaining privacy.
-But because they can be made from several different kinds of fabric, available in variety of colours and pattern options, you can also achieve very different looks with sheer curtains.
+But because they can be made from several different kinds of curtain fabric, available in variety of colours and pattern options, you can also achieve very different looks with sheer curtains.

 Here’s our advice on which rooms to try sheers in and various ways to hang them for different effect: